Updated on July 26, 2023

 • Large, bulging eyes

-Children that develop glaucoma later in childhood may be asymptomatic until the disease progresses into permanent optic nerve damage and vision loss.
-Eye exams are recommended for children within their first year of life.
+However, the disease will progress into permanent optic nerve damage and vision loss.
+Because of this, eye exams are recommended for children within their first year of life.

 What are the Risks and Complications of Childhood Glaucoma?